Survey and Systematization of 3D Object Detection Models and Methods: Concluding Remarks and Outlook

-For future research, we suggest to look into combination of methods along all stages of the 3DOD pipeline.
-We recommend examining these aspects independent of the pipeline, since fusion of techniques often occurs in a non-linear way.
+For future research, we suggest looking into a combination of methods along all stages of the 3DOD pipeline.
+We recommend examining these aspects independent of the pipeline since the fusion of techniques often occurs in a non-linear way.

 Finally, this work could support a practical creation of individual modules or even a whole new 3DOD model, since the systematization along the pipeline can serve as an orientation of design choices within the specific stages.